foliovision/foliopress-wysiwyg/readme.txt

 * SEO Images are now compatible with FTP uploaded files.
 Read a manual on how to upload files and prepare them on handling with SEO Images.

 == Upgrade Notice ==

+= 2.6.16
+* SEO Images removed!
+Due to PHP 7 compatibility issues and WordPress upgrades we are forced to remove our image management tool built on KFM.
+Please use Foliopress WYSIWYG 2.6.15 if you really need it.

 = 2.6.8 =
 * We decided to go back to FCKeditor (latest version - 2.6.8), as the new CKeditor was bringing too many new issues.